 Our financial independence date, new and improved

 It probably won't take readers long to realize that my wife and I keep changing our minds on things.
-As circumstances change and situations naturally morph and twist, we try to be flexible enough to adjust to life's ever-changing nuggets of fun.
-This time it's our FI date, and things are getting even better.

 It probably won't take readers long to realize that my wife and I keep switching things up in our lives.
 As circumstances change and our financial situation morphs and twists, we try to be flexible enough to adjust to life's ever-changing nuggets of fun.
 This time, it's our FI date, and things are getting even better.